thingsboard/thingsboard.github.io/docs/trendz/install/windows.md

 {: .copy-code}

 ### Step 5.
 Configure Trendz database
 Trendz uses PostgreSQL as a database.
-You can install PostgreSQL on the same serverfor Trendz or use managed PostgreSQL service from your cloud vendor.
+You can install PostgreSQL on the same server for Trendz or use managed PostgreSQL service from your cloud vendor.

 #### PostgreSQL Installation